-It is the same with you during IFR training.
+It is the same with you during instrument training.
 You are now responsible for everything in and around the aircraft.
-You will be learning about topics like meteorology which you may have zero background in.
+You will learn about topics like meteorology, which you may have zero background in.

 To engage in deep learning, you must do more than simply memorize materials.
-It isn’t always enough to know the answer – it can be just as important to know ‘why.’
+Knowing the answer isn’t always enough – it can be just as important to know ‘why.’

 When you take your checkride, your designated pilot examiner (DPE) will expect you to demonstrate a knowledge of why you are performing certain tasks.
-Your oral exam will give you the chance to show that you both know the correct answers and why they are correct.
+Your oral exam will show you both know the correct answers and why they are correct.

-Prepare yourself to do just that by asking all those ‘why’ questions throughout your training.
+Prepare to do just that by asking all those ‘why’ questions throughout your training.

 10. Remember your why

-Finally, speaking of ‘Why,’ it is also important to remember your own personal ‘why.’
+Finally, speaking of ‘Why,’ it is also important to remember your personal ‘why.’

 Reminding yourself why you are there can give you the strength and resiliency to continue and achieve your goal.

-Earning an IFR rating isn’t easy and there are many who give up along the way.
-Prepare yourself to be one of the students that succeeds.
+Earning an instrument rating isn’t easy, and many give up along the way.
+Prepare yourself to be one of the students that succeed.
 Set realistic expectations, prepare for training, study, practice, ask questions and remember why you are there.
-By setting yourself up for success, it won’t be long before you too will be an IFR-rated pilot.
+By setting yourself up for success, it won’t be long before you, too, will be an IFR-rated pilot.

 Increase Your Knowledge